allejo/LeagueOverseer/README.markdown

 ### Deprecated Features

 With this plugin loaded, there is no need for /countdown or /gameover and it is highly recommended that you remove these permissions from the group permissions file in order to avoid confusion.
-Any matches started with /countdown or ended with /gameover will not be handled by the plugin and therefore should not be allowed for matches.
+Any matches started with /countdown or ended with /gameover will not be handled by the plugin and therefore should not be allowed on match servers.

 This plugin also replaces the need for the RecordMatch plugin as this plugin already records all matches automatically and names the replays respectively.